pmkhoa/khoapham.me/content/blog/rickshaw-chart-hovering.md

 extension from D3, so you can get greatness from both of them.
 <!--more-->

-One thing that I was challenging me recently that I needed to create a chart when user hovered on it, it would reveal all y-values at the cursor position.
+One thing that was challenging me recently that I needed to create a chart when user hovered on it, it would reveal all y-values at the cursor position.

 <div id="chart_container">